haxtheweb/edtechjoker/draft-outline.md

   - the back end team envision what calls their might be to power data of the frontend prototype
   - the API team to refine and envision what the call structure for the API looks like
 - Ask questions, refine the needs
-- Week end check in
+- Week-end check in
-  - A repo in your org for the doc site your going to maintain
+  - A repo in your org (or 1 team member's account) for the doc site you are going to maintain in 11ty
   - A repo in your org that's a fork of https://github.com/btopro/ist-vercel-demo renamed to be related to your project
-  - teammates fork the organization repo
+  - Teammates fork the organization repo
-  - due to limitations in vercel, you'll have to run vercel builds / wire it up to **your personal forks and NOT the organization**
+  - Due to limitations in vercel, you'll have to run vercel builds / wire it up to **your personal forks and NOT the organization**
+- **Sunday night by Midnight**: Submit to the #edtechjoker channel a link to your working 11ty documentation space with the following in the site
+  - a section describing the project / linking to the issue you selected
+  - a section linking to your fork of the repo, the repo powering your 11ty site
+  - a "Notes" section that says Week 10, and has images of the mock ups, any notes your team generated, as well as questions and next steps

 ### Final project general requirements
 - Your team will have the rest of the semester to develop a fully working, well documented, promoted (via doc site / blog post), vercel based micro frontend